A plate of fried food on top of a table.

 • Add about 3 inches of oil to a deep fryer or Dutch oven and heat to 350 degrees F.

 • Meanwhile, remove the rabbit from the buttermilk and pat dry.
-Dip the rabbit in the wet mixture to coat well, then dredge through the flour mixture.
-For a thicker crust, repeat.
+Coat the rabbit well with the flour mixture.
+Dip into the buttermilk and dredge back through the flour mixture.
 Place on a wire rack for about 5 minutes.

-• Fry the rabbit, a few pieces at a time, for about 4 to 5minutes, or until golden brown and the internal temperature is 165 degrees F.
+• Fry the rabbit, a few pieces at a time, for about 4 to 5minutes, or until golden brown and the internal temp is 165 degrees F.

 Hasenpfeffer – Cowboy Kent Rollins